 She helps them to communicate who they are, what they stand for and their stories, whilst ensuring that they meet their financial reporting requirements.

 Sarah is from New Zealand and is a Chartered Accountant.
-She has a bachelor of Commerce (in Finance) and a Bachelor of Science (in Zoology), both from the University of Canterbury.
+She has a BA of Commerce (in Finance) and a BSc of Science (in Zoology), both from the University of Canterbury.

 In her spare time she likes to learn more about history, bake cakes, improve her German language skills, tackle mountain walks, and go for the occasional horse-ride.